azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/ManagementGroupBasedComplianceInitiative.md

 >Note: Please follow steps 7 and 8 in case of Single tenant AzTS setup.
 These can be skipped for Multi-Tenant AzTS setup.
 7. Click on 'New application setting' to add required app settings.
-8. Add new application setting 'ManagementGroupConfigurations__ManagementGroupId' with value as parent Management Grroup Id.
+8. Add new application setting 'ManagementGroupConfigurations__ManagementGroupId' with value as parent Management Group Id.
 Click 'OK'.

 9. Add new application setting ‘AuthzSettings__IsPIMEnabled’ with value as true.
 Click ‘OK’.
 (This to enable PIM API calls to fetch RBAC details).